 I work with individuals, couples and families on relationship issues.
-I also welcome people with reproductive and maternal mental health concerns, including pregnancy loss, postpartum adjustment and infertility.
+I also welcome people with reproductive and maternal mental health concerns, including pregnancy loss, infertility and postpartum adjustment.
 My work integrates trauma-informed and culturally diverse care and my style is warm, genuine and collaborative.

 I'm licensed with the California Board of Behavioral Sciences and have a Masters degree in Counseling Psychology with an emphasis in depth therapy.
 My ongoing education includes anti-oppression work and nature and movement-based approaches.